pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_storage-and-playback.md

 ```

 Parameters:
-- requiredParameterDescription`channels` Type: `List<String>` Default: n/a
+- channels (List<String>) — required.
 Channels to delete from.
-- `start` Type: `Long` Default: n/a
-  Start timetoken (inclusive).
+- start (Long) — required.
+Start of slice (inclusive).
-- `end` Type: `Long` Default: n/a
-  End timetoken (exclusive).
+- end (Long) — required.
+End of slice (exclusive).

 ### Sample code
 ```
 1

 ```

 ### Other examples

 #### Delete specific message from history

-To delete a specific message, pass the publish timetoken (from publish result) in End and timetoken +/- 1 in Start.
-Example: publish timetoken 15526611838554310 → Start 15526611838554309, End 15526611838554310.
+To delete a specific message, use publish timetoken as End and timetoken +/- 1 as Start.
+Example: for 15526611838554310, use Start=15526611838554309 and End=15526611838554310.

 ```
 1

 ```

 ## Message counts

 ##### Requires Message Persistence

-Enable in the [Admin Portal](https://admin.pubnub.com/).
-See how to [enable add-on features](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-).
+Enable in the Admin Portal.

-Returns the number of messages published since given timetokens.
-Count includes messages with timetokens >= channelsTimetoken.
+Return the number of messages published since the given time.
+Count is messages with timetoken >= channelsTimetoken.

 ##### Unlimited message retention
 Only messages from the last 30 days are counted.

 ### Method(s)

-Use the following method(s) in the Kotlin SDK:

 ```
 `1pubnub.messageCounts(
 2    channels: ListString>,